SINGAPORE COUNTRY GUIDE

 Cryptocurrency in Singapore

-Thanks to its stable politics, strong business environment, and solid banking infrastructure, Singapore is one of the most crypto-friendly countries in the world.
-It has even created cryptocurrencies that are backed by the Singapore Dollar.
+Thanks to its stable politics, business environment, and banking infrastructure, Singapore is one of the most crypto-friendly countries in the world.

-There is no doubt that Singapore led the way in accepting blockchain technology, with crypto entrepreneurs setting up exchange platforms, B2B crypto payment systems, investment management services, and new tokens here.
+There’s little doubt that Singapore led the way in accepting blockchain technology, with crypto entrepreneurs setting up exchange platforms, B2B payment systems, and new tokens here for over a decade.

 However, Singapore has recently put on the brakes, halting Binance’s services in the country and turning down more than 100 licenses for crypto-related businesses.